aswitwicka/BIOSCAN_QC/README.md

 - <i>QCBioscan.html</i><br>Main QC report with plots, tables, and statistics for the sequencing batch.
 - <i>filtered_metadata.csv</i><br>Metadata for samples that passed the QC with further details on each sample.
 Only one Arthropod sequence per sample is included.
 Two metadata files are generated: 1.
 Contains all samples that passed the QC and their confidence category [see Table 1]; 2.
 Contains only samples with confidence category from 1 to 7 [see Table 1].
 Controls are not included.
 - <i>filtered_sequences.fasta</i><br>Consensus sequences for all samples included in the metadata.
 Two versions are generates: 1.
 Contains all sequences for samples that passed the QC; 2.
 Contains only sequences for samples with confidence category from 1 to 7 [ready for BOLD upload].
 - <i>read_summary_metadata.csv</i><br>Summary statistics for the sequencing batch including sample numbers, control statistics, and number of samples assigned to all confidence categories [see Table 1].
 The tables can be combined across the batches to compare sequencing batches and to calculate statistics.
-- <i>unique_secondary_sequences.csv</i><br>Table of secondary sequences not found elsewhere on the partner or UMI plate [5 or more reads], retained for further secondary sequence analysis [parasites/symbionts].
+- <i>retained_percentage.csv</i><br>Three tables showing number and percentage of samples retained after the QC process and after retaining only samples with confidence categories of 1-7 [see Table 1] per: 1.
+Partner plate; 2.
+UMI plate; 3.
+Partner.
 - <i>conflicts.csv </i><br>Tables of conflicting secondary sequences detected across the samples.
 Secondary sequences with good read support [> 50 reads or 50% or more of the primary sequence read] that were assigned to a different taxon than the primary sequence at family or order level are flagged in these files for further secondary sequence analysis [parasites/symbionts].
 These thresholds are not used to exclude any samples.
 Rather, they are used to detect candidate samples that may have two different arthropods in them or have biologically relevant signals of two arthropods interacting.
 - <i>tardigrada_nematoda_rotifera_annelida.csv and wolbachia.csv</i><br>Non-Arthropod sequences and metadata retained for further exploration.
 These files are not filtered for number of reads nor contain quality categories.
 These should be processed further if required.